tedyyan/kafka/README.md

 And you should see `INFO` level logs in the file under the `clients/build/test-results/test` directory.

 ### Specifying test retries ###
-By default, each failed test is retried once up to a maximum of three total retries per test run.
+By default, retry-related configurations have a value of zero, meaning tests are not retried unless specified.
+In the CI environment, we set non-default values to enable retries.
+Each failed test is retried once up to a maximum of three total retries per test run.
 Tests are retried at the end of the test task.
 Adjust these parameters in the following way:

     ./gradlew test -PmaxTestRetries=1 -PmaxTestRetryFailures=3

-Additionally, quarantined tests are automatically retried three times up to a total of 20 retries per run.
+In the CI environment, the value of `-PmaxQuarantineTestRetryFailures` is "zero Additionally, quarantined tests are automatically retried three times up to a total of 20 retries per run.
 This is controlled by similar parameters.

-    ./gradlew test -PmaxQuarantineTestRetries=3 -PmaxQuarantineTestRetryFailures=20
+    ./gradlew quarantinedTest -PmaxQuarantineTestRetries=3 -PmaxQuarantineTestRetryFailures=20

 See [Test Retry Gradle Plugin](https://github.com/gradle/test-retry-gradle-plugin) for and [build.yml](.github/workflows/build.yml) more details.